Faculty and Staff

 - B.S., 1990, Bowling Green State University, Criminal Justice

-Dr. Applegate is currently engaged in research exploring public views on offender reentry programs; the intersection of race, public conceptions of typical crimes, and punitiveness; jail officers’ perception and exercise of power over inmates; and the impact of tactical communication on jail officer use of force.
+Dr. Applegate is currently engaged in research exploring public views on blended sentencing for serious juvenile offenders; the intersection of race, public conceptions of typical crimes, and punitiveness; the pragmatic nature of public opinions on correctional policies; jail officers’ perception and exercise of power over inmates; and distinctions between juvenile and adult probation.
 Dr. Applegate teaches courses on juvenile justice, corrections, research methodology, and statistics.
-He is currently President of the Academy of Criminal Justice Sciences, and he has previously served as President of the Southern Criminal Justice Association.
+He has previously served as President of the Academy of Criminal Justice Sciences and as President of the Southern Criminal Justice Association.

 - Perceptions in and of corrections